EwenLaudet/Project1-shopping-list/README.md

 ### The tests

-There is currently 8 tests for the application and use playwright.
+There is currently 8 tests for the application and use playwright.<br>
-  ✓  1  Page is showing with correct titles (417ms)
+  ✓  1  Page is showing with correct titles (417ms)<br>
-  ✓  2 Can create a list (404ms)
+  ✓  2 Can create a list (404ms)<br>
-  ✓  3 Show a newly created list (446ms)
+  ✓  3 Show a newly created list (446ms)<br>
-  ✓  4 Can create an item in a list (551ms)
+  ✓  4 Can create an item in a list (551ms)<br>
-  ✓  5 Can collect an item (632ms)
+  ✓  5 Can collect an item (632ms)<br>
-  ✓  6 Can delete an empty list (564ms)
+  ✓  6 Can delete an empty list (564ms)<br>
-  ✓  7 Can delete a list with items (764ms)
+  ✓  7 Can delete a list with items (764ms)<br>
-  ✓  8 Home page is showing statistics when shopping lists have been created (403ms)
+  ✓  8 Home page is showing statistics when shopping lists have been created (403ms)<br>

 ## Deployed location

+Deployed on fly.io.
+Using the free plan.
+The application is deployed from a docker container and a postgresql has been created and connected to that application.

 ## Guidelines to run the application locally

-1) Clone this repository.
+1) Unzip the code.

-2) Go in the Project1-shopping-list directory.
+2) Go in the `/Project1-shopping-list` directory.

-3) Run:
+3) Run:<br>
-docker-compose up
+`docker-compose up`

-To run the playwright tests and remove the data in the database if success run this command: docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf
+To run the playwright tests and remove the data in the database if success run this command:<br>
+`docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf`